 A soft landing is critical under certain trees such as oak, willow, cherry, pines, and poplars.
 These keystone species trees feed a lot of species of butterfly and moth caterpillars.
 According to famed entomologist and author Doug Tallamy, oak trees support 534 species of lepidoptera, the insect order containing butterflies and moths, and black cherry supports 456 species.
 One of Illinois’ most well-known moths, the Polyphemus moth, feeds on oak and black cherry trees.

-Erin Garrett, Energy and Environmental Stewardship Extension educator, asks homeowners to picture the habitat around one of their trees.
+Erin Garrett, Extension Natural Resources, Environment, and Energy educator, asks homeowners to picture the habitat around one of their trees.

 “Is the lawn under that tree a safe space to be?
 No, it isn’t,” Garrett says.
 “With leaves raked up or mowed, and lawn grass mowed weekly, those caterpillars do not have a safe space to develop.”